A post not about goals, productivity, tools, and technology!1

 Dear Microsoft Excel Developers

-ctrl + shift + v should paste values on the actual Excel software.
+ctrl + shift + v should paste values on Excel’s computer app.
 Your web app does it.
 Google Sheets does it.
 Why do you make me use my mouse for this thing I do constantly?

 Dear Obsidian Developers